Mr-emeka/react-native-maps-demo/README.md

 Google Maps Directions API is official gone - unless you are a legacy user. [see official announcement](https://developers.google.com/maps/legacy).

-I also took out time to explain how to do the setup on Medium [Google Maps Route API vs. Directions API: What You Need to Know in 2025]()
+I also took out time to explain how to setup google maps in an expo project [Google Maps Route API vs. Directions API: What You Need to Know in 2025]()

 ## Are you HIRING ?